Elton John lends celebrity support to Kevin Spacey at the actor's sexual assault trial

 John's testimony came just over a week after he wrapped up his 50-year touring career with a show in Stockholm.

 It's the second time the "Rocket Man" star and Furnish have made appearances in a London courtroom this year.
-The two also showed up at hearings in their phone hacking lawsuit with Prince Harry against the publisher of the Daily Mail newspaper.
+The two also showed for hearings in March at the High Court in their phone hacking lawsuit with Prince Harry against the publisher of the Daily Mail newspaper.

-The couple, the Duke of Sussex and actors Elizabeth Hurley and Sadie Frost are among a group of claimants that allege Associated Newspapers Ltd. violated their privacy by intercepting voicemails and using unlawful methods to snoop on them.

-A judge is deciding whether to throw out the case after the publisher said the group waited too long to bring their claims.

 Credit: AP